ActiveThis profile is actively maintained

 Voluntary initiativesStandard Bank has committed itself to the following voluntary standards:

 Standard Bank has not made their environmental and social policy guides on how they manage environmental and social risks publicly available.
 To read more about sustainability at Standard Bank go here.

 The Equator Principles are a voluntary commitment of banks to try to avoid or minimise the social, environmental and human rights impact of projects they finance.
 For more information on the Equator Principles see their website here and the campaign page of BankTrack here.

 The Equator Principles exist already since 2003.
 Standard Bank adopted the Equator Principles in 2009.

 Reporting on the Equator Principles

-Standard Bank reports annually on their implementation of the Equator Principles.
-The 2016 report can be found here.
+Standard Bank must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.